 "I didn't notice anything special."

 "Are you kidding?
 They looked to me like they got the hots for each other."
-Tootie wiggles in her seat on the floor for emphasis.
+Tootie wiggles in her seat for emphasis.

 Sue Ann cocks her head.
 "At their age?"